Shewa Robit

 Shewa Robit (Amharic: ሸዋ ሮቢት)also known as Robi, Shah Robit, Shoa Robit or Robit is a town in north-central Ethiopia.
 Located in the North Shewa Zone of the Amhara Region, this town has a longitude and latitude of with an elevation of 1280 meters above sea level.
 Shewa Robit holds its market on Tuesdays.
 Ethiopia's largest prison is in this town.

 History

 In May 2009, a group of rebels claiming to belong to the Ethiopian Unity and Justice Movement allegedly attacked the police station and other targets in Shewa Robit.

-On 21 March 2021, an ambulance carrying 12 Oromo people was attacked by Fano (militia), leading to the death of all 12 people.